 The Cons of Attending a Community College Before a University

 There are some potential cons of attending a 2+2 program to keep in mind.
 Students may feel they are missing out on the traditional freshman college experience, an essential year in which many four-year college students begin to get involved in activities, make friends, and find their place at school.
-It can be difficult to make new friends as a transfer student, and students might find a limited number of transfer scholarships available.
+It can be difficult to make new friends as a transfer student.
+Additionally, if merit aid or scholarships are imperative, students might find there are fewer available than if they had entered the college as freshman, which can result in a financial hardship.

 Community college curriculums are also generally more limited than those at four-year schools.
 If your child wants to eventually earn a degree in a specialized field such as architecture, they might have trouble finding appropriate general education coursework at a community college.